 While some people reading this may want to save some cash and assemble this beast of a product by themselves, you might want to reconsider that.
-When it comes to the white glove assembly, you have two options — the base unit assembly is listed around $650, while the base plus upgrade kit is about $750.
+Regarding the white glove assembly, you have two options — the base unit assembly is listed at around $800, while the base plus upgrade kit is about $1,000.
 This might wind up being a necessity because of how many parts there are.
 We had a professional come out to the garage to assemble ours, and it took five and a half hours with the help of one of our team members.

-While you could potentially spend around $7,500 on the X20, the versatility might be unmatched.
+While you could potentially spend around $7,000 on the X20, the versatility might be unmatched.
 Besides a leg roller attachment, we aren’t sure if you could ask for this product to do anything else (other than cook you dinner).
 So if you’re looking for a high-quality product that can truly do it all, you might be willing to pay the premium price tag for it.
-At the same time, this is one of the most (if not the most) expensive options on the market, and you can definitely save a couple grand with another rack out there.
+At the same time, this is one of the most expensive options on the market, and you can definitely save a couple of grand with another rack out there.

 Overall Build and Quality

-Since the X20 is a behemoth of a product, you absolutely want to be sure to measure out your available space before purchasing this rack.
-We almost learned the hard way, but luckily we had one inch of clearance from the top of the rack and our ceiling.
+Since the X20 is a behemoth of a product, we absolutely recommend measuring out your available space before purchasing this rack.
+We almost learned this the hard way, but luckily we had one inch of clearance from the top of the rack and our ceiling.

 The chrome uprights are made from 11-gauge steel, and it features a weight rating of 990 pounds — which allows it to go toe-to-toe with what you’ll find at a professional gym.
 The 18 different attachments that you can use with the X20 also make it more versatile than nearly any other product on the market.

 While the spacing on the chrome uprights is numbered, they aren’t engraved very deeply.
-We don’t think this should be a cause for concern though and that numbering should last.
-The numbering is on the inside and outside of the cage, so you can easily adjust your safety arms, j-hooks, and pulleys when necessary.
+We don’t think this should be a cause for concern, though, and that the numbering should last.
+The numbering is on the inside, and outside of the cage, so you can easily adjust your safety arms, j-hooks, and pulleys when necessary.

-The heavy-duty roller pulleys on the X20 move up and down and can be positioned in 34 different points on the front of the rack.
-The pop-pin makes it easy to adjust the pulleys when necessary, and it also features a knurled handle for you to grip.
+The heavy-duty roller pulleys on the X20 move up and down and can be positioned at 34 different points on the front of the rack.
+The pop-pin makes it easy to adjust the pulleys when necessary and features a knurled handle for you to grip.

 The two pulleys connect to weight stacks that equal 289 pounds and operate on a 2:1 ratio.
 This type of ratio leads to a longer cable, and the actual resistance is half of what is advertised.
 So for example, to move 100 pounds of weight, you only need 50 pounds of force.
 This is great for chest flyes, lat pulldowns, curls, and much more.

 Another really cool feature with the X20 is the built-in storage.
-You can store two barbells at a time on the back of the rack, and you also have four weight horns on either side of the rack for your weight plates or bumper plates.
+You can store two barbells at a time on the back of the rack, plus there are four weight horns on either side of the rack for your weight plates or bumper plates.

-If you want the upgraded accessories kit, you’ll receive two jammer arms, dip handles, a multi-grip lat pulldown attachment, a t-bar attachment that pairs with your barbell and landmine attachment, two knurled handles to use with the cables, a lat pulldown seat with a knee holder, four storage shelves, and a tv mount.
+If you want the upgraded accessories kit, you’ll receive two jammer arms, dip handles, a multi-grip lat pulldown attachment, a t-bar attachment that pairs with your barbell and landmine attachment, two knurled handles to use with the cables, a lat pulldown seat, four storage shelves, and a tv mount.

 Because of the size of this rack, we can’t stress enough the need to map everything out precisely before trying to add it to your home.
-The dimensions are 7.5 feet tall, the outside width is almost six feet (just under 3.5 feet inside the cage), it’s just over seven feet deep outside the rack and six feet deep inside the rack.
+The dimensions are 7.5 feet tall, almost six feet wide (just under 3.5 feet inside the cage), just over seven feet deep outside the rack, and six feet deep inside the rack.
 The X20 is extremely stable since the uprights are made from 11-gauge steel, it’s rated at 990 pounds, and you can bolt it into the ground — even though we don’t see it tipping over on anyone since it weighs about two tons.